 The Shatt al-Arab river, the southern border between Iraq and Iran, has been a major point of contention between the two nations.
 Since it is the only outlet to the Persian Gulf from Iraq, it is important to the economic stability of the nation that is otherwise landlocked and whose early wealth stemmed from oil exports.The dividing line between Iran and Iraq on the river, however, has never been firmly established despite many treaties attempting to solve the problem, including the Peace Treaty of 1639, the Constantinople Protocol of 1913, and the Algiers Agreement of 1975.
 The Shatt al-Arab was one of the reasons behind the Iran-Iraq War (1980-88).

-There is a humanitarian crisis in Iraq.
-Approximately 3.9 million Iraqis remain displaced.
-Syrians fleeing their civil war make make up a large number of the refugees in Iraq; there were just over 245,000 in 2016.
-There are approximately 11,500 West Bank and Gaza Strip refugees.
-In addition, there are also 5,500 Iranian refugees in Iraq.
+Though gains made by Iraqi security forces has resulted in the return of many refugees and IDPs to their homes, a humanitarian crisis is ongoing in Iraq particularly because of the civilians trapped in conflict zones.
+Approximately 3.4 million Iraqis remain displaced.
+Syrians fleeing their civil war make make up a large number of the refugees in Iraq; there were close to 250,000 Syrians in Iraq in 2017.
+There are also approximately 11,500 Palestinian refugees.
+In addition, there are an estimated 6,000-7,000 Iranian refugees living in Iraq.
 The Iranian refugees are primarily located in Camp Ashraf, 50 miles from the border with Iran, and compose the Iranian opposition group People’s Mujahedin of Iran (PMOI/MEK).
-Lastly, Iraqis themselves have been displaced or fled ISIS advances resulting in a proliferation of temporary refugees and formal refugee camps.
+The Iraqis who have been displaced or fled ISIS advances have given rise to a proliferation of temporary refugees and formal refugee camps.
 Iraqis in exile following the previous wars have been affected as well.

-Iraq’s population is mostly Arab (75-80%).
+Iraq’s population is 75-80% Arab.
 Kurds make up 15-20%, and Turkoman, Assyrian, Yazidi, or other ethnic minorities make up the remaining 5%.
 The Kurds are semi-nomadic and speak Kurdish, which is the official language in their region.

 Population of Iraq

-The population decreased significantly due to the Gulf War and the economic sanctions that were imposed by the UN in the years after the war.
+The population has fluctuated significantly due to the numerous conflicts and associated sanctions that have been imposed going back to the 90-91 Gulf War.
 This caused a lower birth rate and many Iraqis fled to surrounding countries both in exile and in search of a better life.
-Recently, however, Iraq’s population has begun to grow at an annual rate of 2.93%.
-As of February 2016, the population of Iraq is estimated to be 37,056, 169; this makes Iraq the fourth largest country in the Middle East and North Africa.
+The annual population growth rate is 2.95%.
+As of June 2017, the population of Iraq is estimated to be 38,654,287, making Iraq the fourth most populous country in the Middle East and North Africa.

 Education is free in Iraq and private schools are permitted only at the university level.
 There are several colleges throughout Iraq, with a concentration in Baghdad and the Kurdish region.
 The University of Baghdad is the largest higher education institution in the country and the second largest in the Middle East following the University of Cairo.
 About 80,000 students are enrolled, though enrollment and completion have dropped as a result of ongoing violence.

 Iraq moved to create a centralized healthcare system in the 1970s funded through oil profits.
 To do this, they imported everything from medicine and medical equipment to nurses and doctors.
 Before 1990 and the Gulf War, 97% of urban dwellers and 71% of people living in the rural areas had access to free healthcare.
 The conflict essentially reset the country back to its pre-1970s healthcare system in which infrastructure was underdeveloped and medical personnel were not widely available.
 Iraqi healthcare infrastructure has yet to develop beyond this reduced capacity due in large part to national security concerns and a lack of reliable utilities.
-Due to ongoing instability in the region for over two decades, key indicators such as infant and maternal mortality rates have in Iraq have lagged behind those of its neighbors.
+According to the World Health Organization, the health status of Iraq’s population has suffered major blows due to decades of war and economic sanctions.
+This has resulted in a severe drop in Iraq’s gross domestic product and consequently its public expenditure on health.
+Health services have deteriorated and the sector has faced continuous shortages in drugs and other supplies.
+Moreover, the current ongoing conflict and poor security situation has further damaged the country’s health infrastructure.
+Many health professionals have fled for safety to neighboring countries and abroad and the population’s access to basic health services has become increasingly impaired.
+Key indicators such as infant and maternal mortality rates have lagged behind those of its neighbors.
 The infant mortality rate in the Kingdom of Saudi Arabia was 14.58 deaths for every 1,000 births in 2014; in contrast, for the same year in Iraq, the rate was significantly higher at 37.53.

 Ancient Iraqi art is classified by the period during which it was created (Sumerian, Babylonian, Assyrian etc.).
 Stone sculptures show up consistently throughout many of the periods.
 One impressive sculpture from the Assyrian period is that of a human-headed winged bull made for King Sargon II between 710-705 BCE.
 Other surviving art from ancient Mesopotamia includes clay statues and pottery.
 The Baghdad battery, a clay jar from the Sassanid Period (224–651), may have also served as a rudimentary battery, and is an interesting example of Iraqi pottery.